repomerm23-prog/DPRES-PROTOTYPE-2.0/README.md

 - This prototype is not a fully functional product and is intended for demonstration and feedback purposes only.
 - The design and features are subject to change based on further development and user input.
+- All references to third-party design tools have been replaced with internal design assets and terminology.

 ## Contact